Slow Cooker Turkey Soup with Kale and Sweet Potatoes

 (Scroll down for complete recipe with nutritional information.)

 - Chop up a large onion and about a cup of chopped celery and add to the slow cooker.

-- Add the poultry seasoning, dried thyme, 10 cups turkey or chicken stock (or about 6 cans of broth), and fresh ground black pepper.
+- Add the Poultry Seasoning (affiliate link), Dried Thyme (affiliate link), 10 cups turkey or chicken stock (or about 6 cans of broth), and fresh ground black pepper.
 If your stock or broth isn’t that flavorful I’d add a couple of teaspoons of turkey base (affiliate link) or chicken base (affiliate link).

 - Let this start to cook while you cut up the sweet potatoes.
 I cut up two medium sweet potatoes to make about 3 cups small sweet potato cubes, but a little more or less won’t hurt.